How to Prioritise When Everything Feels Urgent: The Eisenhower Matrix

 It’s about:

-• getting work out of your head and into a system
+Getting work out of your head and into a system.

-• making deliberate choices rather than reacting
+Making deliberate choices rather than reacting.

-• and using structure to support your decisions
+Using structure to support your decisions.

 When prioritisation improves, people often notice: